 Objective of commercial milling

 A commercial rice miller will have following objectives:

-- maximize the total milled rice recovery out of paddy minimize grain breakage
+- maximize the total milled rice recovery out of paddy and minimize grain breakage

 The modern rice milling process